Most traded currencies

 By using the same currency, euro-member states are able to circumvent currency conversion risks when conducting trade.
 This is believed to encourage economic activity and increase economic growth among EU countries.

 However, the use of a single currency by so many countries can be a double-edged sword.
 On one hand, being backed by so many different countries is thought to increase the euro’s stability.
 But this can backfire if any of those countries experience drastic economic downturns.
-When times get tough in one member state, other countries are forced to bail out the weakened economy of their neighbor or risk instability spreading throughout the eurozone.
+When times get tough in one member state, other countries are forced to bail out the weakened economy of their neighbour or risk instability spreading throughout the eurozone.

 All of these entangled countries provide tons of trading opportunities and ample liquidity when trading euro pairs in forex.
 The strongest influences on the euro’s value are economic events within the eurozone like ECB meeting announcements, GDP rates, employment data and national elections among the member countries.